veertuinc/anka-docs/apple/Getting Started/accessing-your-vm.md

 1. [You've installed the Anka Virtualization package]({{< relref "apple/Getting Started/installing-the-anka-virtualization-package.md" >}})
 2. [You've created and prepared your first VM Template]({{< relref "apple/Getting Started/creating-your-first-vm.md" >}})

-{{< hint warning >}}
-**The Apple hypervisor and also Anka commands require an active and logged in user.
-You might have to VNC in to the host machine if you're connected over SSH.
-This also means you need to disable any sort of sleep or even the passworded screensaver on macOS.**
-{{< /hint >}}

 ## Anka `run`

 {{< hint warning >}}